Biomass briquettes: Criticism

 Biomass is composed of organic materials, therefore, large amounts of land are required to produce the fuel.
 Critics argue that the use of this land should be utilized for food distribution rather than crop degradation.
 Also, climate changes may cause a harsh season, where the material extracted will need to be swapped for food rather than energy.
 The assumption is that the production of biomass decreases the food supply, causing an increase in world hunger by extracting the organic materials such as corn and soybeans for fuel rather than food.

 The burning of biomass briquettes also contributes to poor indoor and outdoor air quality.
 The organic nature of these fuels means that combustion can contribute to the emission of many hundreds to thousands of compounds in organic aerosol.
 The burning of biomass briquettes also releases many organic gases, which can react to form ground level ozone and secondary organic aerosol.
-The combustion of biomass briquettes, such as dried cow dung cakes, has been shown be a likely contributor to poor air quality, with emissions around 120 times more reactive with the hydroxyl radical than emissions from liquefied petroleum gas.
+The combustion of biomass briquettes, such as dried cow dung cakes, has been shown to be a likely contributor to poor air quality, with emissions around 120 times more reactive with the hydroxyl radical than emissions from liquefied petroleum gas.

 The cost of implementing a new technology such as biomass into the current infrastructure is also high.
 The fixed costs with the production of biomass briquettes are high due to the new undeveloped technologies that revolve around the extraction, production and storage of the biomass.
 Technologies regarding extraction of oil and coal have been developing for decades, becoming more efficient with each year.
 A new undeveloped technology regarding fuel utilization that has no infrastructure built around makes it nearly impossible to compete in the current market.